-Congress as an institution has known of its blunder for years, but has failed to remedy its mistake.
-On February 26, 2014, the House Ways and Means Committee unveiled its long-awaited proposal for comprehensive tax reform.
-The proposal does not address the GST exemption for perpetual trusts.
-The prospect for enactment of comprehensive tax reform in this Congress — the 113th — appears bleak in any event.
+Congress as an institution has known of its blunder for years, but has failed — so far — to remedy its mistake.
+On February 26, 2014, the House Ways and Means Committee unveiled its long-awaited proposal for comprehensive tax reform, but the proposal did not address the tax exemption for perpetual trusts and, in any event, was not enacted.

 The author asks why Congress has not acted to correct its mistake and why it seems so uninterested in doing so.
 There is no federal interest in promoting perpetually tax-exempt trusts and, in fact, the federal interest cuts the other way.
 Tax revenues are lost by Congress’s action and subsequent inaction.
 A plausible explanation for Congress’s persistent indifference to the problem is that the revenue gain by correcting the oversight would be a long way off.
 Congress is not known for giving a high priority to problems of that sort.
 The longer Congress procrastinates, however, the amount of wealth that is safely sheltered in perpetually tax-exempt trusts — already estimated to be in the billions of dollars — continues to grow.

 The Treasury Department has a proposal before Congress for remedying the situation, but the Treasury’s proposal is not nearly as effective as it could and should be.
 The author proposes a remedy that would be entirely effective and would be consistent with the original purpose of the tax law.

 Regrettably, the prospect that Congress will ever address the problem, much less address it effectively, grows dimmer with each passing year.

 Keywords: tax, tax exemption, Congress, perpetual trusts, private trusts, treasury department, perpetuity law